|Funding Program:||Northern Australia Roads Program

 The Australian Government has committed up to $52.53 million towards this $65.66 million project.

-Construction is expected to commence in Late 2017, noting that the project is still in the early stages of development and the above project timelines are subject to change.
+Construction is expected to commence in mid 2018, noting that the project is still in the early stages of development and the above project timelines are subject to change.

 Disclaimer: The material contained in this site is made available